ZoneMinder/zmeventnotification/docs/guides/es_faq.rst

 followed *every step* of the `install guide <#how-do-i-install-it>`__ and in sequence.
 I can't emphasize how important it is to be diligent.

 STOP (redux): Please don't send me emails without relevant logs (unless of course, it is to do with situations where, say, zmNinja doesn't load and you can't extract logs).
-Read :ref:`hooks-logging`.
+Read :ref:`es-hooks-logging`.

 There could be several reasons why your output may not be what you are expecting: